palantir/atlasdb/html/_sources/configuration/index.rst.txt

 For a full list of the configurations available at the ``atlasdb`` root level, see `AtlasDbConfig.java <https://github.com/palantir/atlasdb/blob/develop/atlasdb-config/src/main/java/com/palantir/atlasdb/config/AtlasDbConfig.java>`__.

-A second root configuration block, denoted ``atlasdb-runtime``, can be specified for live-reloadable configs.
+A second root configuration block can be specified for live-reloadable configs.
 Parameters related to :ref:`Sweep <sweep>` can be specified there and will be reloaded in each sweep run.
 For a full list of the configurations available at this block, see `AtlasDbRuntimeConfig.java <https://github.com/palantir/atlasdb/blob/develop/atlasdb-config/src/main/java/com/palantir/atlasdb/config/AtlasDbRuntimeConfig.java>`__.